UoMMScRobotics/UOMDocumentationForLeoRover/Further_reading/Networking.md

 `239.255.0.7:10317`  → Gazebo discovery multicast (outbound)
 `239.255.0.7:10318`  → Gazebo discovery listener (inbound)

-Even if multiple processes share the same IP, their distinct ports prevent collisions, each DDS participant or Gazebo instance binds its own sockets.
+Even if multiple processes share the same IP, their distinct ports prevent collisions at the network layer — each DDS participant or Gazebo instance binds its own sockets, so the operating system can always route packets correctly.
+> [!NOTE]
+> While network ports keep packets separate, DDS operates at a higher logical layer, matching topics by name and type.
+When multiple ROS 2 systems share the same network (for example, two robots on the same LAN), they may advertise identical topic names (`/cmd_vel`, `/scan`, etc.).
+DDS discovery will connect any matching topics within the same Domain ID, even across hosts, which can introduce cross-talk.
+To prevent this use [Namespaces](https://docs.ros.org/en/jazzy/Tutorials/Intermediate/Launch/Using-ROS2-Launch-For-Large-Projects.html).

-You can see this yourself by opening a terminal sourcing ROS and running the talker demo node
+You can see this yourself by opening a terminal sourcing ROS and running the talker demo node.
 ```
 ros2 run demo_nodes_cpp talker
 ```